pypa/distlib/docs/tutorial.rst

 be used for any purpose determined by the distribution author (for example, the ``extras`` feature in ``distribute`` / ``setuptools``).

-This entry format is used in the :mod:`distlib.scripts` package for installing scripts based on Python callables.
+This entry format is used in the :ref:`scripts` for installing scripts based on Python callables.

 Distribution dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^